 EPI began in 2000, with just 61 Costa Rican students joining Co-founders Scott and Julie in the field for nightly turtle censuses at the Reserve.
 Like those first hatchlings the students protected, our partnership with Pacuare and its founder, John Denham, only grew stronger in the years after that first course.

 In 2016, John Denham and the Endangered Wildlife Trust entrusted Pacuare to EPI, with the shared vision of protecting the Reserve in perpetuity.

 Our deep commitment to local community engagement and passion for conservation led Denham to think of EPI when looking for Pacuare's next stewards, and we plan to honor his legacy by protecting this biodiversity hotspot, increasing educational activities, and encouraging local community support and engagement in conservation.

-Staff from EPI and Pacuare developed six aspirations for the future of Pacuare: Activities and Programs, Reputation, Community Relations, Organization, Finances, and Natural Resource Conservation
+Staff from EPI and Pacuare developed aspirations under six categories for the future of Pacuare: Activities and Programs, Reputation, Community Relations, Organization, Finances, and Natural Resource Conservation.